 Naturally, we all prefer to take pictures on nice sunny days, however, taking great pictures on cold or rainy days can be a rewarding challenge, and certainly, there are plenty of impressive pictures in the history of photography taken during not the most “appetizing” of weather.

 When it rains it’s necessary to dress warmly and go out with a (big) umbrella.
-One trick is to search out glistening reflections on the streets, to look for reflections on the ground, often from neon signs of cafés, bars and tobacconist shops, or monuments, and people.
+One trick is to search out glistening reflections on the streets and sidewalks, often from neon signs of cafés, bars and tobacconist shops, or monuments, and people.

-Laura Bénéteau taking pictures of the Conciergerie on the pont d’Arcole, with my Nikon F70, October 28th 2008, taken with her Nikon D80 and my SB-26 flash.
+Laura taking pictures of the Conciergerie on the pont d’Arcole, with my Nikon F70, October 28th 2008, taken with her Nikon D80 and my SB-26 SpeedLight flash.

 When it’s cold, once again, one should dress warmly.
 I spent most of my life in Boston, where it’s 20°F at high noon every day for a week in February, and the temperature rarely rises above freezing in December, January and February.
 If you’re truly frozen to the bone, we can always go in to a centuries-old church and learn about low-light photography, with the tripod.
 What’s impressive is to see how much more is visible in such pictures, as compared to the naked eye.

-When the sky is completely clouded over, (which can be worse than rain…), one solution is to wait until nighttime, when Paris turns in to the City of Lights.
+When the sky is completely clouded over, (which is typically worse than rain…), one solution is to wait until nighttime, when Paris turns in to the City of Light.
 Aside from all this… voilà, most of us do prefer taking pictures in the spring, summer and fall.
 Except it’s better to stay in artistic activity all year long, and know how to make engaging images no matter the weather.

-Elsa Bonnefoi taking pictures on île Saint-Louis with her Canon AE-1.
+A photography workshop participant taking pictures on île Saint-Louis with a Canon SLR.

 What about the French language?